Friendly fire may have killed their relatives on Oct. 7. These Israeli families want answers now

 Determining whether the house was shelled by a tank would require an onsite search for weapons debris, said Marc Garlasco, a former Pentagon official and war crimes investigator for the U.N. who reviewed photos of the Cohen home.

 The longer the delay, the greater the risk of losing evidence, said Ron Shifroni.
-His three relatives, 73-year-old Ayala Hezroni and 12-year old twins Liel and Yannai Hezroni, were killed in the incident.
+Three of his relatives — 73-year-old Ayala Hezroni, and 12-year old twins Liel and Yannai Hezroni — were killed in the incident.
 The military provided no information about how they had been killed.

 Shifroni frets that waiting to conduct an investigation will mean losing the opportunity to determine exactly what happened to Ayala, Liel and Yannai.